RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 These are the steps to start the server manually, and are included for completeness.
 You do not have to start the server manually, as you have configured the IDE to start the server automatically.

-1. In Server Explorer, right-click **BANKDEMO** under **Rocket Enterprise Server**, then click **Start**.
+1. In Server Explorer, right-click **BANKDEMO** under **Rocket Enterprise Server** and click **Start**.

     **Note:** You might receive an Enterprise Server Sign On dialog prompting you to provide connection details for the BANKDEMO server.
 This is a standard security dialog.
 Click **OK** without specifying any sign-on details.
-Also, you may skip enabling password recovery.
+Also, you might skip enabling password recovery.

     You might receive a **Windows Security Alert** blocking the **MF Communications** process.
 Click **Allow access**.

-2. Right-click the BANKDEMO server in Server Explorer, and click **Show Console Log**.
+2. Right-click the BANKDEMO server in Server Explorer and click **Show Console Log**.

     ![](images/3b9dcb9098ce66eb406d4451fe59e8c6.png)
     See the **Output** window for the messages from the server log that show that the server has started.